 There are different types of coronavirus – including SARS and MERS.

-“Severe Acute Respiratory Syndrome (SARS) and Middle Eastern Respiratory System (MERS) both come from animals,” says Dr. Anthony Ognjan, DO, an infectious disease specialist at McLaren Macomb.
-“MERS is the worst one so far and second place goes to SARS – these types of virus’ are found in bats, pigs and cats.”
+“Severe Acute Respiratory Syndrome (SARS) and Middle Eastern Respiratory System (MERS), both come from animals,” says Dr. Anthony Ognjan, DO, an infectious disease specialist at McLaren Macomb.
+“MERS is the worst one so far and second place goes to SARS – these types of viruses are found in bats, pigs and cats.”